cfhirsch/adventofcode2024/README.md

 **Dec 18:**

 Part 1: Straightforward.
 I just used A* search, and when looking for a position's neighbors, don't consider any points that are in the first 1024 points in the puzzle input.

+Part 2: Looping through all possible corrupted bytes past the first 1024 is too slow.
+Instead, I used a form of binary search.
+Let low = 1024, high = total number of corrupted bytes.
+While high - low > 1, run A* search with midpoint corrupted bytes, where midpoint is half way between high and low.
+If the exit can be reached, set low to midpoint, otherwise set high to endpoint.
+Once high - low = 1, we know that high is the first corrupted byte that makes the exit unreachable.